Endomorphism Rings of Some Young Modules: Background

-Doty and Giaquinto found presentations of Schur algebras $S_K(n,r)$ in terms of the universal enveloping algebras of Lie algebras ${\sf gl}_n$.
-We assume $n=2$, then based on their results in \cite{DG}, the paper \cite{DEH} determines basis and the multiplication formula for the endomorphism algebra of $M^{\lambda}$.
+Doty and Giaquinto found presentations of the Schur algebras $S_K(n,r)$ in terms of the universal enveloping algebras of the Lie algebras {\sf gl}$_n$.
+We assume that $n=2$, which is the case when $\lambda$ is a partition of $r$ in at most two parts \textit{i.e.} $\lambda = (\lambda_1,\lambda_2)$.
+Based on the results in \cite{DG}, the paper \cite{DEH} determines a basis and a multiplication formula for the endomorphism algebra of $\perm$.
 We will summarise what we need, for details we refer to \cite{DEH}.
-Let $\lambda = (\lambda_1, \lambda_2)$ be a partion of $r$.
-As in \cite{DEH}, we let $S_K(\lambda):= {\rm End}_{K\Sigma_r}(M^{\lambda})$ and we use basis and multiplication as in \cite{DEH}: